Fedomn/fedomn/README.md

 Hi, I'm **Frank Ma**.

-I am learning database and strongly believe cloud-native databases are the future.
+I focus on sql query engine and strongly believe cloud-native databases are the future.

 - Currently working as a Data Engineer at ThoughtWorks and previously held DevOps(AWS) and Backend Developer(Java) roles.
 - Focusing on database query engine.